 The first and last are technical books on the Wet Plate Collodion process.
 The "Chemical Pictures (1st Edition)" book had a DVD with 28 videos about the process.
 The videos can now be viewed on this site with a membership.
 "Conferring Importance: Thoughts and Images About Identity, Difference and Memory" is Quinn's graduate thesis/portfolio.
 He's also written and published several articles about the Collodion process, other historic processes, the history of photography and about the Frederick Scott Archer Project.

 Quinn's interest is in portraiture work.
 Specifically, he's interested in "otherness", the people and places we tend to ignore or choose to forget.
-He’s currently working on two projects; one that involves Wet Plate Collodion landscape and portraiture work dealing with the Native American massacre sites in the western United States and another portrait project he's calling, "The Colfax Portraits".
-He is represented by Centre Iris Gallery in Paris, France.
+He’s currently working on a new project called, "Ghost Dance: Native American Massacre Sites".
+He hopes to show and publish this work sometime in 2016.

 You can view Quinn's Curriculum Vitae here.
 (You must be logged in)